secureCodeBox/secureCodeBox/scanners/wpscan/docs/README.ArtifactHub.md

 To learn more about the WPScan scanner itself visit [wpscan.org] or [wpscan.io].

 ## Deployment
-The wpscan `scanType` can be deployed via helm:
+The wpscan chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)